 - Bakery Muhl; Nieuwstad 64

 - Bakery Abbekerk; Slijkstraat 45

 2. Rent a small boat to sail ‘De Vecht’ river and see Weesp and surroundings from the water at cafe ‘Het Helletje’

 Just like Amsterdam, Weesp is rich of waterways with its canals and river ‘De Vecht’.
 Therefore an awesome way of sightseeing is by boat.
 Sail along the canals and through the beautiful rural area’s De Vecht runs through.

-3. Get an award winning ice cream at ‘Nelis Ice Saloon’
+3. Get an award-winning ice cream at ‘Nelis Ice Saloon’

 Nelis Ice Saloon is the best ice saloon in The Netherlands.
 They serve ice cream, which is made fresh every day with only the very best ingredients without any conservatives.
 Nelis and its employees have won multiple awards with their ice cream and are often named in the media.
-There are around 50 different flavors to pick from and you can pick and mix as much as you like!
-After a day of sightseeing definitely don’t miss out on a treat from Nelis!
+There are around 50 different flavours to pick from and you can pick and mix as much as you like!
+After a day of sightseeing definitely, don’t miss out on a treat from Nelis!
 Nelis is open 7 days a week till 22:00 in the evening.